Indonesian shortfin eel: Description

+Their body is primarily a gray and brown color, most prominent on their dorsal side, with a lighter tan color on their ventral side.
+Their length and body weight may vary greatly but range from 411 to 720 mm and 126 to 1125 g respectively.

 Taxonomy

-The Indonesian Shortfin Eel (Anguilla bicolor bicolor) is one of two subspecies of Anguilla bicolor with the other subspecies being the Indian Shortfin Eel (Anguilla bicolor pacifica).
-The Indonesian Shortfin Eel lives exclusively in the Indian Ocean meanwhile the Indian Shortfin Eel resides in the Indo-Pacific region, most prominently Northern & Eastern Indonesia.
-Even though both subspecies have been found to share some overlapping distributions in areas of Indonesia and exhibit similar morphologies, both subspecies show distinct differences in molecular genetic characters.
+The Indonesian shortfin eel (Anguilla bicolor bicolor) is one of two subspecies of Anguilla bicolor with the other subspecies being the Indian shortfin eel (Anguilla bicolor pacifica).
+The two subspecies are separated by a number of traits: Indonesian shortfin eels lives exclusively in the Indian Ocean, while Indian shortfin eels reside in the Indo-Pacific region, with Northern & Eastern Indonesia being their inland range.
+Both subspecies share some of their distribution in areas of Indonesia and exhibit similar morphologies, but may be distinguished through genetic characters; A. b. bicolor and A. b. pacifica are estimated to have diverged about 1.6 million years ago.

-A. b. bicolor are part of the only genus Anguilla in the family of Anguillidae which encompass all freshwater eel species.
-Scientists estimate based on genetic analysis that the Anguilla genus diverged about 52 million years ago and extant anguillid species began speciating about 20 million years ago.
-A. b. bicolor and A.b. pacifica in particular are estimated to have diverged as sub-species about 1.6 million years ago.